Pink Has an Epic Burn for a Stranger Who Criticized Carey Hart's Parenting

 Instagram

-As for the songstress, Pink is definitely no stranger to Internet trolls picking apart her life.
+The star is definitely no stranger to Internet trolls.
 Back in May, she fired back at someone who made fun of her appearance.

 "Pink looks so old that she should be named purple instead," the comment read.